Freedom of religion in Morocco

 Freedom of religion in Morocco refers to the extent to which people in Morocco are freely able to practice their religious beliefs, taking into account both government policies and societal attitudes toward religious groups.
+The constitution declares that Islam is the religion of the state, with the state guaranteeing freedom of thought, expression, and assembly.
 The state religion of Morocco is Islam.
 The government plays an active role in determining and policing religious practice for Muslims, and disrespecting Islam in public can carry punishments in the forms of fines and imprisonment.

 Sunni Islam and Judaism are the only religions recognized by the Moroccan constitution as native to the country, with all other religions being considered "foreign".
 While foreigners can generally practice their religion in peace, citizens who practice "foreign religions" face obstacles from the government and social pressure.
-In particular, Shia Muslims and members of the Baháʼí Faith face discrimination from the government, as do some Christian groups.
+In particular, Shia Muslims and members of the Baháʼí Faith as well as Submitters to God Alone or members of United Submitters International face discrimination from the government, as do some Christian groups.
+In 2022 there were no Shia mosques in the country or any mosques of Submitters dedicated to God Alone.

 Historically, Morocco has oscillated between periods of religious tolerance and intolerance.
 From the Muslim conquest of the Maghreb in 698 through the reign Almoravid dynasty in the 11th and 12th centuries, the region experienced a period of significant religious tolerance; Jews and Christians were required to pay special taxes, but otherwise were allowed to practice their religions in peace, allowing for the flourishing of a Jewish Golden Age.
 The following Almohad Caliphate instituted harsh religious rule, and forced all non-Muslims to convert on pain of death.
 Later dynasties reinstated policies of religious tolerance, allowing Jews and Christians to return to the country, although these later dynasties were also sometimes marked by the persecution of religious minorities, either by the government or by violent mobs.
 During World War II, Morocco fell under the Nazi-backed Vichy Regime, which attempted to deport the Jewish population to concentration camps.
 This attempt was blocked by Mohammed V of Morocco, although other anti-Jewish laws were successfully passed.
 Following independence in 1956, Morocco established a constitution which re-established Islam as a state religion, and nominally provides for the freedom of religion, although as mentioned above, discrimination against certain minority groups continues to the present day.